 One attempt to compile information useful in making such estimates is the Point in Time (PIT) survey conducted in January.
 The PIT survey seeks to account for all homeless individuals, both sheltered and unsheltered, on the days the survey is conducted.
-In January 2025, there were 94 unsheltered individuals.
+In January 2024, there were 89 unsheltered individuals.

-Over the past few years, especially through the COVID-19 pandemic, the CoC has strengthened street outreach services.
-Coordination and collaboration have increased resulting in de-duplication of services.
+Over the past few years, and particularly during the COVID-19 pandemic, the CoC has strengthened its street outreach services.
+Coordination and collaboration have increased, resulting in a de-duplication of services.
 Outreach teams meet regularly to ensure they are connecting with the most vulnerable people who are sleeping outside and coordinating services.
 Street outreach programs act as mobile hubs for Coordinated Entry to connect people to housing opportunities as quickly as possible.